howerj/embed/readme.md

 machine would also have to be modified to map different parts of the address space into RAM and ROM.
 This would allow the system to require very little (~2-4KiB) of RAM for a usable system, with a 6KiB ROM.
+* The major things that have not been implemented are; the locals wordset, the file access wordset and words for performing tests.
+These words may or may not be implemented at a later date.
+* Relative jumps could be used instead of absolute jumps in the code, this would make relocation easier.
+* The assembly instruction "(save)" needs improving, allowing saving a range and to different files.
+* New word lists and vocabularies should be created (in different files) for various things, such as ANSI escape sequences for terminal handling.
+A word should be used to hide and show the vocabulary so as not to clutter the dictionary.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html